elastisys/ck8s-cluster/helmfile/README.md

 ```
 ### Environment variables
 The following environment variables are used and needs to be set in order to install all available helm charts.
+Note: These are required for explicit use with `helmfile`.
+All might not be required to run the deploy scripts!

 * `NFS_C_SERVER_IP`
 * `NFS_SS_SERVER_IP`